timon-k/next-nats-k8s-demo/README.md

 We use YAML as the general configuration language for the k8s services, so here we parse a YAML config file and expose its content through the next.js config.

+### Validaton

 To avoid errors in the config file, we also validate the content against the expected type structure.

+We also do validate all other _incoming external data_, but we do _not_ validate the browser-to-back-end communication, since this is fully under the control of the next.js app.
+Validating it would create extra runtime overhead and probably should only be done for debugging purposes if at all.

+### Browser to back-end communication

+We use standard REST APIs.
+For getting the stream of message updates to the browser, we use server-sent events (SSE), since these provide automatic reconnects and do not require any extra dependencies (both other than WebSockets).

+There is a limit of 6 concurrent SSE sessions to the same host in HTTP 1.X, so once we hit that limit, we have to set up an HTTP2 ingress in the Kubernetes deployment to bypass this.
+But for now, we only need a single SSE connection per client / browser.